 - Submitting the complaint immediately after any reservations are made by the Merchant, will simplify and quicken the complaint procedure.

 - PayLane, paylane.com, paylane.co.uk, paylane.eu, paylane.pl, paylane.de are trademarks or service marks and domains of PayLane or related entities.
 These marks may neither be used in connection with third party products or services in any manner that may be misleading to existing or potential customers nor be used so as to discredit or otherwise damage the reputation of any one entity within the PayLane Group or their services.
-These marks may be used by the Merchant exclusively in a manner as defined in Clause 11.2 below.
+These marks may be used by the Merchant exclusively in a manner as defined in Sec.
+2 below.

 - PayLane grants the Merchant a non-exclusive and non-transferable license to use the PayLane trademark in order to inform Customers and users of the Merchant's website about the cooperation established with PayLane and the possibility to make payments via the Payment Gateway.
 The license is granted for the term of the Agreement.

-- Without written permission from PayLane, It is strictly forbidden to sell, license, rent, modify, distribute, reproduce, transmit, publish, adapt, publicly display or create (derivative) works from materials or content that PayLane provides on its website or within the Services.
+- Without written permission from PayLane, it is strictly forbidden to sell, license, rent, modify, distribute, reproduce, transmit, publish, adapt, publicly display or create (derivative) works from materials or content that PayLane provides on its website or within the Services.

 - The Merchant grants PayLane, without extra remuneration, a non-exclusive license to use, present and copy the Merchant's logo exclusively for the purposes of marketing PayLane services.